 \item The performance measure(s) defined for our continuum model can be reused here, since they only depend on ${\Aknow}^i_j$.
 However, since we now need to run large ensembles of instances of this model, we are not restricted to only considering only one outcome, or an averaged behaviour, of the ${\Aknow}^i_j$ and values derived from it.
 We can also consider their distributions as accumulated over both time intervals and the many different instances.

 \item The risk measure(s) defined for our continuum model can be reused here, but here they reduce to a simple message counting.
-To go beyond this requires both a signalling model and an adversary model to be specified \cite{CEME-DASA-2022}.
+To go beyond this requires both a signalling model and an adversary model to be specified (e.g. see \cite{CEME-DASA-2022}).

 \end{enumerate}